Due to COVID-19, BeachReach can only provide electronic articles. Physical/print items are only available through CSU+ interlibrary loan at this time.

 I don't understand the status messages on my outstanding requests.

 BeachReach uses various statuses to track requests and control workflow.
 Please note that these statuses reflect the actions of the requesting customer as well as those of the ILS staff.
-If you have a question about a particular status message, please call (562-985-4629) or email (firstname.lastname@example.org) ILS staff.
+If you have a question about a particular status message, please call (562-985-4629) or email (us at firstname.lastname@example.org) ILS staff.

 Why was my request cancelled?

 The vast majority of requests that are cancelled are because the requested item IS available in the CSULB Library.
 You may find it helpful to consult a reference librarian about an item before requesting it through BeachReach.
-If you have a question about a particular cancellation message please call (562-985-4629) or email (email@example.com) ILS staff.
+If you have a question about a particular cancellation message please call (562-985-4629) or email (our team at email@example.com) ILS staff.

 My document has missing pages or unreadable pages.